Law Enforcement (AAS)

 - Think quantitatively, evaluate data, and draw conclusions using sound mathematical principles and practices.

-- Use social science reasoning to inquire, critically consume relevant information, and develop insights on individual, social, community and world problems and questions.
+- Use social science reasoning to inquire, critically consume relevant information, and develop insights on individual, social, community, world problems and questions.

 In addition to the program outcomes, students will meet the following North Idaho College General Education (GEM) Requirements: Written and Oral Communication; Mathematical Ways of Knowing; Social and Behavioral Ways of Knowing; and an additional program-designated or selected course from any of the GEM requirements.